IUCNN/IUCNN/README.md

 Batch estimation of species' IUCN Red List threat status using neural networks.

 # Installation
-1. Install IUCNN directly from Github using devtools.
+1. Install IUCNN directly from Github using devtools (some users, will need to start from the step 2 before installing the package).
 ```r
 install.packages("devtools")
 library(devtools)